lskatz/Kalamari/README.md

 ## Citation

-Please refer to the ASM 2018 poster under docs
+Please refer to the ASM 2018 poster under docs.